Contentious Probate Solicitors

 Not just anyone can contest a will.
 Usually, you need to have a specific reason and a close relationship with the person who has died.
 Most often, people who can contest a will are family members, like spouses, children or grandchildren.
 Sometimes, people who were financially dependent on the person who's passed away can also have a say.

-The outcome depends on a few things.
+If you're involved in a dispute regarding inheritance, you might be wondering how this could affect what you're set to inherit.
+The answer isn't straightforward, as the outcome depends on a few things.
 First, if your contest is successful, the will could be revised, and that might actually increase your share.
 On the other hand, if you lose the case, you might end up with legal fees that could eat into any inheritance you were originally set to get.

 Another thing to consider is family dynamics.
 Contesting a will can stir up emotions and potentially create rifts between family members.
 This could have long-term implications that go beyond the financial aspect of inheritance.